dave-sh/bookify/README.md

-# CIS4930 Web Application Group Project
+# bookify travel planning application

 To run, clone the repository and run the command